8 Learning Styles | Overview and Types

 Lesson strategies for reading/writing learners

-It is important to give these groups of learners adequate time to write down detailed notes Also this category of learners will benefit from handouts highlighting pertinent or key information.
+• It is important to give these groups of learners adequate time to write down detailed notes Also this category of learners will benefit from handouts highlighting pertinent or key information.

-Traditional essays and reading assignments are often best suited for reading/writing learners.
+• Traditional essays and reading assignments are often best suited for reading/writing learners.
 Consequently, this group of learners will do well in the traditional classroom setting.

 Kinesthetic learning style

-Are you usually the first person to get up and volunteer to demonstrate a procedure for everyone else?
-Do you need to do it yourself, rather than look at a diagram or read the instruction before you learn how to do it?
+Are you usually the first to get up and volunteer to demonstrate a procedure for everyone else?
+Do you need to do it yourself, rather than look at a diagram or read the instructions before you learn how to do it?
 If the above best describes you then you may be a kinaesthetic learner

 This group of learners make use of the sense of touch.
 They tend to learn faster if touch or movement is involved.
 Kinaesthetic (physical) learners tend to learn best when physical or practical things are involved.